wp-plugins/very-simple-google-maps/readme.txt

 Of course you can change the css any way you like.

 == Changelog ==

+Version 2.2 adds the word "street" to the description so usage is more clear.

 Version 2.0 is the first public and stable version.